 Now, let’s see which are the best podcast apps on the market.

 Once users have subscribed to shows, Pocket Casts makes it easy to find and listen to new episodes.
-Updates take a fraction of a second, and auto-downloading over Wi-Fi makes it easy to make sure users always have something to listen to.
-Users can sort through downloaded episodes, apply custom filters, and separate audio and video feeds to find content quickly.
+Updates take a fraction of a second, and auto-downloading over Wi-Fi makes it easy to ensure users always have something to listen to.
+Users can sort through downloaded episodes, apply custom filters, and separate audio and video feed to find content quickly.

 Pocket Casts is an ideal application for listening to podcasts on Android, but it won’t be an option for anyone looking for a free application.